xiix0/scam/README.md

-Something's rotten in the state of Denmark.
+It is by the fortune of God that, in this country, we have three benefits: freedom of speech, freedom of thought, and the wisdom never to use either.
-		-- Shakespeare
+		-- Mark Twain